 Following Shallow Grave's release, Matsson was chosen as the opening act for the American indie folk band Bon Iver and subsequently went on a solo tour throughout the United States, Australia and Europe.
 The tour with Bon Iver brought a new wave of popularity to Matsson's music and live performances.
 Even though he did not have a record deal or distribution in the United States, Matsson still managed to attract large crowds to his solo concerts.

 In April 2010, Matsson released his second album, The Wild Hunt.
-Before the album Matsson had negotiated with several major labels but in the end, the choice fell on the American Dead Oceans, a company Matsson himself describes as "music geeks like myself".
+Before the album Matsson had negotiated with several major record labels but in the end, the choice fell on the American Dead Oceans.

-On 12 June 2012, Matsson released his third studio album as The Tallest Man on Earth, There's No Leaving Now, on Dead Oceans.
+In June June 2012, Matsson released his third studio album as The Tallest Man on Earth, There's No Leaving Now.
 The album was recorded by Matsson himself in his home studio in Dalarna during the latter part of 2011 and early 2012.
 The album was generally very well received and took Matsson touring the world for a full two years.
 A new continent was also introduced to The Tallest Man On Earth's live performances when he stopped for a couple of sold out nights in Johannesburg and Cape Town, South Africa.

-Dark Bird Is Home (Dead Oceans) was released on 12 May 2015.
+Dark Bird Is Home was released on 12 May 2015.
 For the first time in Matsson's career we are introduced to a full band sound.
 It is his boldest offering so far, both in terms of sonic panorama and deeply personal lyrics.
 It was recorded in two places, his hometown in Dalarna and Matsson's friend's studio in Eau-Claire, Wisconsin.
-Also for the first time, Matsson hired a producer (BJ Burton).
+Also for the first time, Matsson hired an engineer/ co producer (BJ Burton).

 Dark Bird Is Home is likely his most well received recording so far with Paste Magazine saying; "One thing is for sure, -as charismatic as Matsson's The Tallest Man on Earth has become over the last decade, he's showing even more signs of timelessness as the fruits of his craft ripen."
-The album has bestowed upon Matsson the honor of playing such venues as Massey Hall in Toronto, The Beacon Theatre in New York and Royal Albert Hall in London.
+The album has bestowed upon Matsson the honor of playing such venues as Massey Hall in Toronto, The Beacon Theatre in New York, Royal Albert Hall in London and The Sydney Opera House.